 RIMFAX for Scientists(Radar Imager for Mars' subsurFAce eXperiment)

-The Radar Imager for Mars' subsurFAce eXperiment (RIMFAX) is ground-penetrating radar (GPR) instrument selected to fly on the 2020 rover and designed to produce from the surface of Mars, for the first time, high-resolution stratigraphic information about the subsurface of the Red Planet.
+The Radar Imager for Mars' subsurFAce eXperiment (RIMFAX) is ground-penetrating radar (GPR) instrument selected to fly on the Mars 2020 mission and designed to produce from the surface of Mars, for the first time, high-resolution stratigraphic information about the subsurface of the Red Planet.

 RIMFAX builds on mature tried-and-true GPR technology used on Earth for a wide variety of scientific and engineering applications, adapted for use in a rover platform on the surface of Mars.
 Its ultra wideband design, operating from 150 MHz to 1.2 GHz, affords a theoretical limit of 14.2 cm for vertical (range) resolution in free-space.
 The instrument is composed of an electronics box, installed within the interior of the rover, and a nadir-point antenna affixed to the exterior (rear) of the rover.